-Across Eastern Africa, more than 54 million people are food insecure.
-The need for innovative approaches that harness local solutions to local problems, nurture the region’s entrepreneurial ecosystem, and simultaneously add value to operations and programmes, is greater than ever as the combined impacts of climate change, conflict, and rising food prices drive unprecedented levels of hunger.
-The IGNITE Innovation Hub is housed within the Partnerships & Innovation Unit at WFP’s Regional Bureau for Eastern Africa in Nairobi, Kenya, and in partnership with CARE Denmark.
+Across Eastern and Southern Africa, more than 122 million people are food insecure.
+The need for innovative approaches that harness local solutions to local problems, nurture the region’s entrepreneurial ecosystem and simultaneously add value to WFP’s operations and programmes is greater than ever as the combined impacts of droughts and floods, conflict and rising food prices drive unprecedented levels of hunger.

 Submit your innovation project